Scottish Terrier: Cancer in Scottish Terriers

 Scottish Terriers have a greater chance of developing some cancers than other purebreds.
-According to research by the Veterinary Medical Data Program (1986), six cancers that Scotties appeared to be more at risk for (when compared to other breeds) are: (in descending order) bladder cancer and other transitional cell carcinomas of the lower urinary tract; malignant melanoma; gastric carcinoma; squamous cell carcinoma of the skin; lymphosarcoma and nasal carcinoma.
+According to research by the Veterinary Medical Data Program (1986), six cancers that Scotties appeared to be more at risk for (when compared to other breeds) are: (in descending order) bladder cancer and other transitional cell carcinomas of the lower urinary tract; melanoma; gastric carcinoma; squamous cell carcinoma of the skin; lymphosarcoma and nasal carcinoma.
 Other cancers that are known to commonly affect Scotties include mast cell sarcoma and hemangiosarcoma.

 Research has suggested that Scottish Terriers are 20 times more likely to get bladder cancer than other breeds and the most common kind of bladder cancer is transitional cell carcinoma of the bladder (TCC).
 Dr. Deborah Knapp of Purdue University School of Veterinary Medicine has commented "TCC usually occurs in older dogs (average age 11 years) and is more common in females (2:1 ratio of females to males)."
 Symptoms of TCC are blood in the urine, straining to urinate, and frequent urination—although owners noticing any of these symptoms should also be aware that the same symptoms may also be indicative of a urinary tract infection.

 The most common and effective form of treatment for TCC is Piroxicam, a non-steroidal anti-inflammatory drug that "allows the cancer cells to kill themselves."

 Scottie cramp

 Scottie cramp is an autosomal recessive hereditary disorder which inhibits the dog's ability to walk.
 It is caused by a defect in the pathways in the brain that control muscle contraction due to a low level of serotonin in the body.
 Typically symptoms only show when the particular dog is under some degree of stress.
 The front legs are pushed out to the side, the back arches and the rear legs overflex, causing the dog to fall should it be moving at speed.
 The condition is not seizure related, and the dog remains conscious throughout the event, with symptoms abating once the cause of the stress has been removed.
 Currently, there is no known genetic testing available for Scottie cramp.
 A diagnosis will come from a veterinarian once diagnostic tests have been conducted.
 Diagnostic tests for Scottie cramp, include a physical, complete blood count, a biochemistry profile, and a urinalysis.
-Although Scottie cramp is an inherited disease, it is a non-painful, non-life threatening, episodic disorder.
+Although Scottie cramp is an inherited disease, it is a non-painful, non-life-threatening, episodic disorder.
 Affected dogs with Scotty cramp and their litter mates should not be bred, otherwise this disease can be passed to any future offspring they may have.

 Vitamin E, Diazepam and Prozac have all been shown to be effective treatments should it be required.
 Scotty cramp is found in other breeds of terrier, including the Cesky Terrier.
 "Episodic Falling", a condition found in Cavalier King Charles Spaniels is considered to be similar to this disorder.